alexeilebedev/openacr/txt/proj.md

 * Automatic deletion of a record when a reference to it would become invalid.
 * Custom allocation and deallocation for a record

+When creating this tutorial, we accidentally introduced unnecessary (and unused) hash indexes `tut1.FDb.ind_proj` and `tut1.FDb.ind_part`.
+We can easily delete them:

+    acr_ed -del -field tut1.FDb.ind_proj -write
+    acr_ed -del -field tut1.FDb.ind_part -write

+And rebuild the tutorial.
+These indexes can be easily introduced later if necessary.

 ### Cleanup

 Let's delete this tutorial.